 Internship with children from birth to five years old.
 This internship will integrate early literacy theory with practical experience and will include experience in observation, tutoring, classroom management, and lesson preparation and delivery.
 The student will also observe and recognize the significance of the various states of child development and the implications on developing educational strategies.
 Each student will complete a minimum of 24 contact hours.
-Preferred: take simultaneously with ECE 260
+Prerequisite: IVP fingerprint card.
+Preferred: take simultaneously with ECE 260.